-Individuals with disabilities are limited to only one ABLE Act account; and the total annual contributions by all individuals to any one ABLE Act account was \$14,000 for calendar years 2016 and 2017.
-Beginning with 2018, the amount increases to \$15,000 (an increase in the federal Gift Tax Exclusion; see: \$2905 - 2018 U.S. Master Tax Guide).
+Individuals with disabilities are limited to only one ABLE Act account and the total annual contributions by all individuals to any one ABLE Act account was \$17,000 for calendar year 2023 (this amount reflects the federal Gift Tax Exclusion, which is set at \$18,000 for 2024; See: IR-2023-208).
 Further, such an account is capped at \$100,000 according to the federal SSI guidelines.
-If SSI is not an issue, a person may save up to \$500,000 under Michigan law before losing eligibility for Medicaid.
+If SSI is not an issue, a person may save up to \$500,000 under Michigan law before losing eligibility for Medicaid; other states rules may vary.

 The Michigan ABLE Act was signed into law on October 28, 2015, made effective January 26, 2016, and became fully operational on November 1, 2016.
 It created this savings program under the authority of Internal Revenue Code Section 529A, which is aimed at encouraging and assisting individuals and families to save private funds to support individuals with disabilities.
-A deduction may be taken on the Michigan income tax return (form Schedule 1) for contributions made to an ABLE account to the extent included in Adjusted Gross Income (AGI).
+A deduction may be taken on the Michigan income tax return (Schedule 1, line 17) for contributions made to an ABLE account to the extent included in Adjusted Gross Income (AGI).
 The maximum deduction is \$5,000 for a single filer (\$10,000 for a jointly filed return).
 The amount deducted includes total contributions made to the plan less qualified withdrawals made during the tax year.
 Distributions from the account must be used to pay for qualified disability expenses of the eligible designated beneficiary of the account.
 The program is administered by the Michigan Department of Treasury and is similar to that office's administration of higher education savings accounts ("529 Plans").
-For more detailed information, go to: www.MIABLE.org.
+For detailed information, the website link for ABLE plans in Michigan is: www.savewithable.com/mi